Jacques Poulin

+Life and career

-Poulin studied psychology and arts at the Université Laval in Quebec City; he started his career as commercial translator and later became a college guidance counselor.
+Poulin was born in Saint-Gédéon-de-Beauce, Quebec on 23 September 1937.
+He studied psychology and arts at the Université Laval in Quebec City; he started his career as commercial translator and later became a college guidance counselor.
 Only after the success of his second novel, Jimmy (1969), was he able to devote himself completely to his writing.
-Poulin has written fourteen novels, many of which have been translated into English by Sheila Fischman, and published by Cormorant Books.
+Poulin wrote fourteen novels, many of which have been translated into English by Sheila Fischman, and published by Cormorant Books.

-Poulin lived in Paris for 15 years, but now lives in Quebec City.
+He lived in Paris for 15 years, but later moved to Quebec City.

 Poulin's Volkswagen Blues was selected as a candidate in the CBC's 2005 edition of Canada Reads, where it was championed by Roch Carrier, author and former National Librarian of Canada.

+Poulin died on 21 August 2025, at the age of 87.